 Appoint.ly is another scheduling tool that helps you book one-to-one meetings hassle-free.
 It avoids the risk of double booking and saves time.
 It gives you the option to choose an event type, links it to your personal calendar, and automatically synchronizes it with the receivers’ time zones.

 There could be a lot to discuss in a professional networking meeting.
 As someone attending it to gain knowledge, you should be prepared to note down relevant information.
 Not having a pen and paper or some space on your laptop to take down notes may result in chaos.
 This increases the chances of missing out on some information or coming across as unprepared.
 We suggest using some efficient note-taking apps to make sure every relevant information is recorded and stored with you.
 Some apps that you can use are:

 5) Networking Events

 Some professionals may find one-to-one meetings with strangers daunting and unpleasant.
-If you are one of those, we want to assure you, you are not alone.
+If you are one of those, we want to assure you that you are not alone.
 Feeling anxious is natural and there are ways to work on it.
 Socializing offline and online on a regular basis can help you attend one-to-one networking meetings confidently.
-Here is a list of few events that you can attend to familiarize yourself with the socializing process:
+Here is a list of a few events that you can attend to familiarize yourself with the socializing process:

 - Events organized by your current organization